funkia/purescript-turbine/README.md

 ### Creating simple HTML

 Turbine contains functions for creating components that correspond to single HTML elements.
-These live in the module `Turbine.HTML.Elements` which we typically import qualified like this.
+These live in the module `Turbine.HTML.Elements` which is typically import qualified like this.

 ```purescript
 import Turbine.HTML.Elements as E
 ```

 For each HTML element the module exports a corresponding function.
-For instance, for the HTML elemnent `div` there is a function `div`.
+For the HTML element `div` there is a function `div`, for the `span` element there is a `span` function, and so on.
 The first argument to these functions is a record of attributes.
 If the HTML element supports children then the corresponding function takes a second argument as well which is a component.
 Here are a few examples.

 ```purescript
 myInput = E.input { placeholder: "Write here", class: "form-input" }